Pasx71/Pasx71.github.io/clubs.md

-# Clubs
+# Lists

-Welcome to the Clubs section.
+Welcome to the Lists section.
 Here they are organized by their primary focus.

-## Creative Clubs
+## List of Useful Organizations

-These clubs focus on making, building, and producing original work.
+These Organizations are intresting to me for one reason or another.

 <details>
 <summary>Tech Guild</summary>